 As a curator, you can manage schema mapping, mastering, golden records, and categorization projects.
-You provide the initial data expertise to validate and train Tamr models for these projects.
+You provide the initial data expertise to validate and train Tamr models for these projects, as well as complete any of the tasks that a reviewer or verifier can do.

 In the schema mapping workflow, you design the unified schema by mapping the attributes, or columns, in input datasets to unified attributes, which trains the Tamr model for recommending subsequent mappings.